How to Document a Task

 There should be an easy way to verify if the task was done appropriately at the end, especially if someone else is going to follow your guide.
 A verification checklist, in this case, can be very helpful.
 The checklist will serve as a reminder of things that they should have done.
 They can look at this checklist first before submitting their work to make sure that they didn’t miss a thing.

-To give you an example of what a well-documented how-to looks like, please check this guide on How to Inventory a YouTube Channel.
+To give you an example of what a well-documented how-to looks like, please check this page, How to Inventory a YouTube Channel.
 It documents all the steps required to inventory a YouTube channel.
 Here, the VA took the granular approach to explain the process.
 He included every single step and added a lot of screenshots to explain each step.
-You can see here that he included all the important elements that make a guide truly helpful.
+You can see here that he included all the important elements that make the documentation truly helpful.

 He began the page with a checklist to give the reader a view of what is involved right from the start.
 This includes the steps, suggested tools, and a few reminders.
 This is a simple task, but as you can see, there are many steps involved.
 Add as many steps as necessary, but don’t overdo it.